dock108/mini-golf-break/Ad_Steps.md

-Here’s a detailed, step-by-step execution plan — incorporating your original architecture and the enhancements we discussed — to take your ad ship system from zero to MVP:
+Here's a detailed, step-by-step execution plan — incorporating your original architecture and the enhancements we discussed — to take your ad ship system from zero to MVP:

 ⸻